 Why You Should Read It: Tony is such a down to earth guy and it really shows in this book.
 He takes all the knowledge he learned while growing up and in college and applied it to his business.
 In this book, he shares why he thinks his mindsets and ideologies worked in his favor.
 This was such a good read, I still find myself quoting it when I have an important decision to make with my business.

-There are so many books about blogging out there that will help you learn more about making your site successful.
+There are so many books about blogging out there that will help you learn more about making your online business successful.
 Of course, you can read these books in whatever format works best for you.
 Audiobooks happen to be my favorite way to digest new content.
 I love a good book suggestion, so if you have some favorite books about blogging, please leave the titles in the comments!

 Resources for Books on Blogging